Cry Macho (film): Background

+Development

 In October 2020, Warner Bros.
 Pictures announced Eastwood would produce, direct, and star in an adaptation of the novel.
 The screenplay included additional contributions by Nick Schenk, who previously worked with Eastwood on Gran Torino (2008) and The Mule (2018).
-Principal photography began on November 4, 2020, in Albuquerque, New Mexico, with cinematographer Ben Davis.
-Filming in the state moved to Socorro County on November 16 and concluded on November 30.
-In December, filming took place in Belen, New Mexico, with the Montaño's Family Restaurant there being turned into a cafe for the shoot.
-Crew members had to follow a variety of safety protocols due to the COVID-19 pandemic, like social distancing, and being tested on a daily basis.
+Principal photography began on November 4, 2020 in Albuquerque, New Mexico with cinematographer Ben Davis.
+Filming moved to Socorro County on November 16 and concluded on November 30.
+In December, filming took place in Belen, New Mexico, with Montaño's Family Restaurant turned into a café for the shoot.
+Crew members had to follow safety protocols due to the COVID-19 pandemic, including social distancing and daily testing.
 The film was shot on a $33 million budget.

 Filming concluded on December 15, 2020, a day ahead of schedule.
 The rest of the cast was revealed later that month.
-According to the New Mexico State Film Office, the production employed 250 crew members, 10 supporting cast members, and over 600 background extras from New Mexico.
-Filming locations included the counties of Bernalillo, Sandoval, Sierra, and Valencia.
+According to the New Mexico State Film Office, the production employed 250 crew, ten supporting cast members, and over 600 local background extras.
+Filming locations included the counties of Bernalillo, Sandoval, Sierra and Valencia.
 Eastwood recalled rehiring a young cast member who had received a false positive for the coronavirus.
 He mentioned the many difficulties of filming scenes with Macho, the rooster in the film, who was played by 11 birds.
-The film features him riding a horse, an activity he last did on film for Unforgiven in 1992, and said that the wrangler was worried.
+The film features Eastwood riding a horse, which he last did on film for Unforgiven in 1992; Eastwood said that the wrangler was "worried".
 When asked about acting at the age of 90 and rejecting the role in 1988, Eastwood said, "I always thought I'd go back and look at that.
 It was something I had to grow into.
 One day, I just felt it was time to revisit it.
 It's fun when something's your age, when you don't have to work at being older."
 During post-production, Joel and David Cox edited the film and Mark Mancina composed the score.
-A soundtrack album was released by WaterTower Music on September 10, 2021, and features an original song titled "Find a New Home" written by Mancina and performed by Will Banister.
+The soundtrack album, released by WaterTower Music on September 10, 2021, features an original song, "Find a New Home" written by Mancina and performed by Will Banister.

 Warner Bros.
 Discovery CEO David Zaslav criticized the studio's decision to finance the film.
-Warner Bros. executives allegedly said that although they knew the film was unlikely to turn a profit, they felt indebted to Eastwood because of his decades-long relationship with the studio and his consistent ability to deliver films under budget and on time.
+Warner executives allegedly said that although they knew the film was unlikely to turn a profit, they felt indebted to Eastwood for his decades-long relationship with the studio and his consistent ability to deliver films under budget and on time.